 - Neighbourhood Centre Area There are two Neighbourhood Centre Areas within the proposed development: - 1.
-Two Neighbourhood Centre Blocks (1.26 ha) along the eastern border of the site and - An area along the western border of the site, proposing 23 freehold street townhouse units.
-The design of the Neighborhood Centre Block is conceptual at this stage (subject to Site Plan Approval) but currently consists of three 6-storey apartment buildings with surface and underground parking, for a total of approximately 360 units. - General Urban Area 67 street townhouse units and 68 back-toback townhouse units - Natural Heritage System Located at the center of the site and bordered by the SWM Pond, Neighbourhood Centre Block and street townhouse units - SWM- Connects to the adjacent SWM pond to the north of the site and the NHS block to the south.
+Two mixed-use blocks (1.25 ha) along the eastern border of the site; and - 2.
+An area along the western border of the site, proposing 35 rear lane townhouse and 6 street townhouse units.

+The design of the mixed-use blocks are conceptual at this stage (subject to Site Plan Approval) but currently consists of two 6-storey mixed-use building with commercial uses at grade and one 6-storey apartment building with surface and underground parking, for a total of approximately 360 units.

+- General Urban Area 45 street townhouse units and 68 back-toback townhouse units. - Natural Heritage System Located at the center of the site and bordered by the SWM Pond, Neighbourhood Centre Block and street townhouse units. - SWM- Connects to the adjacent SWM pond to the north of the site and the NHS block to the south.